Best District to Learn, Work and Lead

 Falcon Zone has a strong tradition that dates back to 1900.
 That tradition carries on today with six highly successful schools: Falcon High, Falcon Middle, Falcon Elementary School of Technology, Woodmen Hills Elementary, Meridian Ranch Elementary, and Bennett Ranch Elementary.
 You can learn more about our history, traditions, and our vision for modern personalized learning here below.

-Falcon Zone offers the following programs: Academy of Health Sciences, Academy of Finance, Academy of Information and Technology, Air Force JROTC, FBLA, Distributive Education Clubs of America, Link Crew, National Honor Society, Student-to-Student program and many others.
-The zone offers more than 20 advanced placement and CU Succeed classes.
-Its schools have performed well on CMAS and SAT.
+Falcon Zone offers the following programs: Academy of Health Science, Academy of Finance, Academy of Information Technology, Air Force JROTC, FBLA, Distributive Education Clubs of America, Link Crew, National Honor Society, Student-to-Student program, and many others.
+The zone offers more than 20 advanced placement and CU Succeed Classes.
+Its schools performed well on CMAS and SAT.

 POWER Zone Overview